 (b) cover the financial year commencing on 1 July 2015 and the next 2 financial years.

+[Regulation 31 amended: SL 2021/218 r.
+12.]

 32. Network operator to publish quarterly outcomes

 (1) This regulation applies to each financial year that begins after a network operator is required to give its first statement of network safety performance objectives under regulation 31.